FrancescoMontanaro/Machine-Learning-from-scratch/README.md

 # Machine Learning from Scratch

-This repository contains implementations of various machine learning algorithms developed from scratch for educational purposes.
-Each algorithm is implemented in Python and organized according to its category (Supervised, Unsupervised, or Reinforcement Learning).
+This repository contains implementations of various machine learning algorithms developed from scratch using only Python and Numpy for educational and entertainment purposes.
+Each algorithm is implemented in Python and organized according to its category (Supervised, Unsupervised, Reinforcement Learning, and Deep Learning).
 The code follows a clear structure, with each folder containing separate modules for the core algorithm and training routines.

+Unlike standard implementations using existing libraries, **every module (except for the Transformer and GPT-2 section) has been built entirely from scratch using only Python and NumPy**.
+This includes the implementation of a custom **Deep Learning framework** that allows users to create and train neural networks without relying on external deep learning libraries like TensorFlow or PyTorch.
+The challenge of manually implementing features such as training pipelines, automatic differentiation, optimization algorithms, activation functions, and backpropagation adds significant depth to this project.

 ---